gourlaysama/girouette/README.md

 # girouette

-**girouette** is a command line tool that displays the current weather in the terminal.
+**girouette** is a command line tool that displays the current weather (from [OpenWeather]) in the terminal.
-It queries the OpenWeather API for data, then shows it with optional (256) colors.
-It currently requires [Nerd Fonts] to be installed.

-* Requires the `-k/--key` option to choose the OpenWeather API key
-* Requires the `-l/--location` option to choose the location (text or `lat,lon`)
+It supports ASCII, Unicode and Nerd Fonts output with full color output.

+girouette requires an [OpenWeather API key] (free for 1 call per second).

 ## Install